holos-run/holos/doc/md/technical-overview.md

 Platform teams need to develop and maintain significant glue code to integrate Helm charts and YAML manifests into a platform built on Kubernetes.
-This glue code is often implemented with umbrella charts and scripts, indicating a tooling gap at the integration layer in the ecosystem.
-Holos is a Go command line tool leveraging [CUE] to fill this integration tool gap.
+This glue code is often implemented with home grown umbrella charts and scripts.
+Maintaining these charts and scripts takes time and effort that could otherwise be spent on improved functionality.
+The need for each organization to develop and maintain significant platform glue indicates a gap in tooling in the ecosystem.
+Holos is a Go command line tool leveraging [CUE] to fill this gap.

 ## Key Features

 1. Holos enables teams to provide simple definitions for other teams to use as golden paths.
-2. Define integrations in CUE with strong type checking.
+2. Define integrations in [CUE] with strong type checking.
 No more text templates or bash scripts.
 3. Simplify complex integration.
 Order does not matter.
 Validation is early and quick.
 4. Reuse your existing Helm charts and Kustomize bases.
 5. Implement the [rendered manifests pattern].
 Changes are clearly visible platform-wide.